saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-views.md

 };
 ```

-Each prop is optional, so some of them can be left with default fallback component.
+Each prop is optional, so some of them can be left with the default fallback component.

 ### Full example